dkeehl/nothing/README.txt

-An implement of church nummerals with haskell.
+An implement of church nummerals with idris (mainly) and haskell.
 Inspired by Tom Stuart's Programing with nothing.